sbmlteam/liblx/docs/quickstart/get-started.rst

 Building the documentation
 --------------------------
 The documentation is automatically built on readthedocs with every commit.
-However, you can still generate the documentation locally along your normal build (see `Building the library`_).
+However, you can still generate the documentation locally alongside your normal build (see `Building the library`_).
 For that you will need the following requirements installed:

 (on a Mac)